jadjoubran/webdash-npm-scripts/README.md

 You can control if a command should end up as a button or in the list by rearranging the scripts in your `package.json`

-## Long running tasks
 simply add
 `
-"longRunningScripts": ["mylongruningscript", "mylongruningscript2"]
+"serverScripts": ["start", "dev"]
 `
 to root of your webdash.json

 you can see output of tasks in terminal
 ## Enjoying webdash?